Behavioural Emergencies in the USA – Lessons for the IFEM Community

-Since its birth the specialty of emergency medicine has suffered from a lack of interest and attention to behavioural emergencies.
-Unfortunately this lack of interest has resulted in inadequate behavioural emergency training in residency programs in the USA and probably other countries.
+Since its birth the specialty of emergency medicine has not focussed as much attention to developing expertise in behavioural emergencies when compared with developing expertise in trauma and critical care.
+Unfortunately this has resulted in inadequate behavioural emergency training in residency programs in the USA.
 While our residents are extraordinarily well-trained in trauma, cardiac emergencies, etc., any hint of a behavioural disorder in academic medical centers often prompts a “call psych” consultation.
 While waiting for the consultation the emergency medicine resident moves on to other patients and likely never learns how to manage the behavioural disorder.
 This system may work well in a tertiary care academic medical center, but breaks down when our emergency physicians end up at their likely employment in community hospitals where there usually is no “psych” to call.

 The effects of this inadequate behavioural emergency training are seen in prolonged patient suffering, emergency department (ED) patient recidivism, prolonged patient stays in EDs exacerbating overcrowding, patient dissatisfaction and increased health care costs,,,.
 As an anecdotal example, in my own experience as a faculty member in 3 different residencies, I found that the emergency medicine residents could not diagnose depression, a disease present in one in 5 of our patients,.

 The care of other behavioural disorders besides depression suffers similarly in our emergency departments.
 Suicidality, an increasing problem worldwide, is under researched and lacks a consensus on how to assess risk.
 Anxiety disorders are often over treated with potentially addictive benzodiazepines.
 Opiate overuse in the past has contributed to widespread dependency, which now optimally should have treatment initiated in the ED rather than referral.
 Patients with psychoses often sit for days waiting for a psychiatric bed to open up, while tying up an ED bed and staff.